Welcome to Second Grade

 SCHOOL DAY

-Students begin entering the building at 7:40 AM and proceed to the classroom.
+Students begin entering the building at 7:40 AM and proceed to the Hall.
+At 7:50 teachers meet the class and proceed to the classroom.
 During this morning time the children unpack, get ready for the day, and begin morning work.
 This morning work acts as a review for the students.
 All students should be in the classroom by 8:00 AM for prayer.
 Students not in the room by 8:00 will be marked absent.
 The student must report to the office first if tardy.
 The children are dismissed at 2:25 PM.
 They have been assigned to a bus, or maybe they are walkers, extended day or car riders.
 If there should be change in their normal schedule, please let us know by way of a note or email.
 If you need to dismiss your child early, please send along a note in the morning, and be sure to sign your child out at the office.

 ASSESSMENTS

 Second graders will be assessed this year in a variety of ways.
 There are more formal assessments in all content areas.
+Three times a year the students take the MAP test which shows progress throughout the year.
+The MAP test gives teachers more infomation to help guide their teaching.
 Informal assessments include teachers’ observations, daily work, writing samples, activities, experiments and projects.
 Both forms are combined to best assess your child.
 There may be occasion for work to be corrected or completed during the day.
 We work with the children to help them understand their mistakes.
 Our goal is for the child to apply the skills and knowledge they have learned.

 HOMEWORK